-They make an excellent guard dog due to their size as well as their high intellect, making it an excellent addition to most families.
+They make an excellent guard dogs due to their size and high intellect, making them an excellent addition to active families.

 2. Irish Water Spaniel

-Irish Water Spaniel are well known for its high adaptability level and the ability to be an excellent companion.
+Irish Water Spaniels are big dogs that don’t shed a lot.
+They’re well known for their high adaptability level and the ability to be an excellent companion.